THIS WEEK'S MOTLEY FOOL UPDATE AS OF SATURDAY, September 11, 2021:

 Is the Motley Fool a Scam or is it Legit?

 I get this question a lot for some reason… But it's still an easy answer: The Motley Fool is DEFINITELY NOT a scam.
+My results with the Fool picks over the last 5 years have been phenomenal, as you have seen.
 Of course it's not perfect and every stock tip is not a winner.
-But, they definitely are a legit company and for the last 5 years their stocks beat the market.
+But, they definitely are a legit company and for the last 5 years their stocks have crushed the market.

 I also think people may get the wrong impression if they stumble upon tweets like these: